Pakistan carries out night-training launch of ballistic missile

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Pakistan achieved yet another landmark in formidable defence of the country with successful night-training launch of surface-to-surface ballistic Ghaznavi missile capable of carrying multi-type of warheads up to 290 kilometres.
+RAWALPINDI: Pakistan achieved yet another landmark in formidable defence of the country with successful night-training launch of surface-to-surface ballistic Ghazanvi missile capable of carrying multi-type of warheads up to 290 kilometres.

 “The missile is named after 11th century conqueror Mahmood Ahmad Ghazanvi who attacked Hindustan 17 times and it is also very significant,” he said.